ShadowNode/shadownode.github.io/content/home/commands.md

 ``/area create`` Creates an area and automatically sets the area spawn point. **This command wipes your inventory.**

-``/area spawn [name] [-f]`` Teleports you to the specified users island.
+``/area spawn [name] [-f]`` Teleports you to the specified user's island.
 Leaving the name blank will teleport you to your area.
 If you accompany the command with the `-f` flag it will force you to your area's spawn point even if the server deems it unsafe!

 ``/area setspawn <-o>`` Changes the area spawn point location to where you are currently standing. *Make sure its not on slabs, as the plugin will see them as unsafe!*

-``/area reset`` Wipes your area and starts your progress over fresh.
+``/area reset`` Wipes your area and starts your progress over fresh. **This command wipes your inventory.**

 ``/area info`` Provides information regarding the area you are currently in.